docknetwork/wallet-sdk-examples/flutter-webview/README.md

 **WebView Project**

-This project serves as the WebView logic implementation for Dock's Wallet SDK.
+This project serves as the WebView logic implementation for Truvera's Wallet SDK.
 It creates a JavaScript bundle that handles wallet-related operations and sends data between the JavaScript and Flutter environments using a JSON-RPC protocol.

 #### **Project Structure**